 While many students are exposed to BOOK IT! in public schools, it's available to homeschoolers too.
+(Online and virtual schools are also permitted.)
 The program runs from October 1 through March 31 each year, and students ages 5 to 12 (grades K to 6) are eligible to participate.
-BOOK IT! prohibits clubs and other such non-school groups from participating, suggesting that this could dilute the value of the rewards.
-The program is also available to virtual and online schools, with the proper paperwork.
+There are two options: paper or digital.
+BOOK IT! prohibits clubs and other such non-school groups from participating.

 Vintage BOOK IT! promo items appear to be slightly collectible, especially the logo button which debuted in 1985. eBay has dozens of pins dating from the '80s and '90s—you can even see how the logo design changed over the years.